damachad/Python_100_days_of_code/README.md

 Exercises from the [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) course.
 You can access my Replit page and run the code from all these exercises [here](https://replit.com/@damachad).

-I summarized what concepts I learned each day:
+I summarized what concepts I learned/revised each day:

 ### Day 1 - band_name_generator